Vapuss/IntroductionToRobotics/README.md

 ## Homework 3

-&nbsp;&nbsp;&nbsp;This week's task involved using the joystick to control the position of the 7 Segments Diplay... segment and "drawing" on the.... display ( :< ).
+&nbsp;&nbsp;&nbsp;This week's task involved using the joystick to control the position of the 7 Segments Diplay's... segment and "drawing" on it's.... display ( :< ).
 The movement between segments had to be natural, meaning they should jump from the current position only to neighbors, but without passing through "walls".
 I also added a buzzer to know when the reset and drawing took place.

 ### Components used: